SAUDI ARABIA

 Counting Kites

-The location of these kites across the Middle East is extensive.
-Numbering over 2,000, they can be found from northern Syria all the way through the Arabian peninsula to Yemen.
-One scholar who has studied those in Jordan estimated that their total length is 3,780 kilometers (2,849 miles), which adds up to half the stone volume of the Great Pyramid at Giza.
+The location of these kites across the Middle East and beyond is extensive.
+Numbering over 6,000, they have been found from Syria and Jordan through Saudi Arabia and Yemen, and even farther north and east in places such as Armenia, Kazakhstan, and Uzbekistan.
+One scholar studying kites in Jordan’s Harrat al-Sham region estimated that their total wall length could be as much as 3,780 kilometers (2,349 miles).
+That is so much stone that it may add up to half the volume of the Great Pyramid at Giza.

 Conservation

 A fear among those who study these mysterious structures is that they will disappear before we can truly understand them.
 For example, comparing aerial photographs of the Jordanian landscape of the 1950s with the present day reveals that agricultural development has destroyed dozens of kites.
+Other modern changes, such as roads, construction, mining, and expanding settlements, can also damage ancient sites.
 As a result, scientists are working diligently to catalog as much information as possible.

 New Discovery

-In 2017, this research effort led to the discovery of an entirely new motif in the Harrat Khaybar, a long rectangle, called a gate.
-Totaling almost 400 in number and ranging from 13 meters to 518 meters long, these gates could be as old as 9,000 years.
-Although many details can be explored through Google Earth, archaeologists are going to need to examine them in the field in order fully to decipher their secrets.
+In 2017, this research effort drew attention to another mysterious motif in Harrat Khaybar: long rectangular structures called gates.
+Nearly 400 were identified, ranging from 13 meters to 518 meters long.
+Some may be as old as 9,000 years, but archaeologists are still working to understand when they were built and what purpose they served.
+Although many details can be explored through Google Earth, researchers need to examine the gates in the field to decipher their secrets fully.

 Have a suggestion for this story?
 We’d love for you to submit it!